bn-l/blog/content/posts/Pythons-import-system.md

 This means you can spread a single package out over many folders.
 It's like a "virtual module".

-The relevance to imports is that you might have been unintentionally importing namespace packages if you have a python project folder and you didn't create `__init__.py` files (which can lead to confusing behaviour).
+The relevance to imports is that you might have been unintentionally importing namespace packages if you have a python project folder and you didn't create `__init__.py` files (which can lead to confusing behavior).